Lixissimus/poll-vac/README.md

 An audio file can be configured to be played when an available date is detected.
 Download a file e.g. from [here](https://mixkit.co/free-sound-effects/alarm/) and configure the file name inside the settings file.

+Telegram Bot Message can be configured by adding the Telegram Bot API-Key to the settings.json.
+It will post a message to all chats where the bot is added with available slots including direct link to doctolib.

 To start polling for dates, execute:

 ```